Trent — solo full-stack operator

 - Infrastructure and security

-- 7 Hetzner VPS servers, 30+ Docker containers, 18 PostgreSQL databases, CI/CD pipelines, SSH hardening, fail2ban, and quarterly security audits.
+- Self-hosted production infrastructure, CI/CD pipelines, container orchestration, SSH hardening, fail2ban, and quarterly security audits.

 - Marketing and growth